budnerp/ansible_virtualbox_vm_magento2/README.md

     -[ ] create vhost
     -[ ] make vhost work for apache
     -[ ] make vhost work for nginx
+-[ ] Add role that adds vhost with php site that shows playbook roles and their readme.md files, contact (link with the tool).
+-[ ] Add global variable: admin_name, admin_surname, admin_email to use in git and magento roles; check other roles -[ ] Add roles for Magento frontend development
+-[ ] Use host-vars to use role vars in other roles

 ## License
 Copyright (c) We Are Interactive under the MIT license.